vsex7/OCR-Translator/README.md

 **🎮 Perfect for Gamers and Non-Technical Users!**

-If you want to start using OCR Translator immediately without installing Python or dealing with dependencies, we've prepared ready-to-use compiled versions for you:
+If you want to start using Game-Changing Translator immediately without installing Python or dealing with dependencies, we've prepared ready-to-use compiled versions for you:

 ### Quick Start Options